-The University of Westminster offers undergraduate, postgraduate and short courses span a variety of subjects – from Architecture and Interiors to Computer Science and Software Engineering, from Business and Management to Journalism, Digital Media and PR.
+The University of Westminster offers undergraduate, postgraduate and short courses across a variety of subjects – from Architecture and Interiors to Computer Science and Software Engineering, from Business and Management to Media and Communication.

 The Global Student Satisfaction Awards empower students across the globe to determine the best universities of 2019.
 By rating institutions on a scale from 1 to 5, on multiple studies-related questions, we found the top educators in the world.Learn more about the Global Student Satisfaction Awards

 The University of Westminster is home to over 19,000 students from 169 countries.

 Our student services provide support and advice throughout your studies.
 Student Advisers give specialist advice and support on a range of issues including student finance, fees and funding, money management and immigration and visas.

 We also have extensive network of counsellors, health service professionals, learning skills experts, financial advisers and an interfaith and spirituality team to support you in every aspect of your life at Westminster.
 If you have a Specific Learning Difficulty, long-term mental health problem, chronic medical condition or any other disability, we can provide support and adjustments to help you.

 Whether you want to stay in University halls of residence or would prefer private accommodation, our Student Accommodation team can provide free advice on finding a suitable place to live.
 They also offer advice about issues such as tenancy agreements and dealing with landlords.

 Living in halls of residence gives you easy access to our campuses, either via a short commute, or in the case of Harrow Hall, by being located on campus.
 Rooms are available for full-time undergraduate and postgraduate students.
 We also have a list of trusted landlords providing private accommodation to students.